Interstate 85 in North Carolina: Predecessor highways

 The route of the "Great Trading Path" passes through roughly the same terrain that I-85 also travels along today.

 The path that would eventually be developed into I-85 existed as a long Native American trail running from Petersburg, Virginia, all the way to Augusta, Georgia, with a distance of over 500 mi, known as the "Great Trading Path".
 Most of this land was unexplored, with animals mainly traveling along it.
 American Indians had unique ways to mark their path by tying the sapling of a tree into a knot.
 Because of this, the top of the sapling would always point to the correct direction.
 The sapling was determined by historians to be somewhere on Beech Mountain, in present-day Avery and Watauga counties.
 Although the sapling was somewhere within the territory of the present Cherokee tribe, authorities determined that the sapling was located on or near the Great Trading Path in this area.
-The path, lesser known as the "Occaneechi Path", was mainly traversed by the two Siouan tribes, the Saponi and Occaneechi, often trading with the Cherokee and Catawba tribes, both of whom were enemies at the time.
+The path, lesser known as the "Occaneechi Path," was mainly traversed by the Saponi and Occaneechi, often trading with the Cherokee and Catawba tribes, both of whom were enemies at the time.
 While the path was rather narrow and made by animals, it later became much easier to navigate through.
 Starting with the Europeans' arrival in the 1670s, the fur trade boomed and increased the demand for furs, leading the trail to become a wagon road in the 1740s.

 Beginning in what was then known as Fort Henry and now is Petersburg, the travelers made their way into the state through the land now part of Granville County.
 This trail went through the counties of which I-85 would pass through, and the travelers eventually met the tribal groups that would form the names of several of the state's areas.
 The trail then made its way across the Tar, Haw, Uwharrie, and Yadkin rivers, most of the rivers paralleling I-85.
 Upon reaching what would become Charlotte, the trail then split in two, with one of them heading for Columbia, South Carolina, and the other towards Cherokee land near present-day Augusta.
 In 1670, John Lederer became the first European to explore the trail and describe it in his writings.
 In 1700, explorer John Lawson began his journey through the path.
 The trip took 59 days and covered a distance of over 550 mi.
 In 1799, when William Whedbee Kirkland built his house, Ayr Mount, the Great Trading Path had become a major thoroughfare through the state, with lots of cargo being transported.
 The amount of commerce brought through the route continued into the present day, where the trail would be replaced by I-85.